-The Class Agent shall be the financial liaison between the Alumnae Development Committee and the members of the Class.
+The Head Class Agent shall be the financial liaison between the College Office of Advancement (or its successor) and the members of the Class.
+During any disability of a Head Class Agent, and until the question of her disability shall be resolved by the Executive Committee (excluding the Head Class Agent whose disability is in question), any remaining Co-Head Class Agent(s) shall serve alone; in the absence of any remaining Co-Head Class Agent(s), the office of Head Class Agent shall remain vacant until the next reunion meeting or until earlier filled in accordance with Section 4 of this Article.
+If the office of a Head Class Agent shall become vacant for any reason (including because of the determination of disability by the Executive Committee as provided above), any remaining Co-Head Class Agent(s) shall serve alone; in the absence of any remaining Co-Head Class Agent(s), the office of Head Class Agent shall remain vacant until the next reunion meeting or until earlier filled in accordance with Section 4 of this Article.

+Section 4.
+Vacancies.
+The President, with the approval of a majority of the members of the Executive Committee, may fill any vacancies in an office except the office of the President.

 Article V. COMMITTEES.

 Section 1.
 Executive Committee.
-The Executive Committee shall consist of the Officers and shall act on the affairs of the Class in the interim between meetings.
-A majority shall constitute a quorum.
+The Executive Committee shall consist of the Officers and shall act on the affairs of the Class in the interim between reunion meetings.
+For purposes of voting, each Officer position shall have one vote except that the Offices of Secretary and Scribe shall be combined so as to have only one vote together.
+In the case of Co-Officers, the holders of such Co-Office shall designate one of them to cast a single vote for that Class Office; provided, however, that if the holders of such Co-Office cannot agree on who should be the designated voter, such designated voter shall be selected by lot.
+A majority of those members of the Executive Committee designated to cast a vote shall constitute a quorum for purposes of such vote.

 Section 2.
 Nominating Committee.
 The Nominating Committee shall consist of five members: Three elected by the Class and two appointed by the President, who shall also appoint one member as their Chair.
-They shall prepare a slate of nominees for officers commencing with the fifth reunion.
+They shall prepare a slate of nominees for Officers commencing with the fifth reunion.

 Section 3.
 Reunion Committee.
 The Reunion Chair shall be appointed by the President in consultation with the Executive Committee and shall in turn appoint her own committee chairs.

 Section 4.
 Other Committees.
-Other committees may be established by a vote of the class which shall also designate their composition.
+Other committees may be established by a vote of the Class which shall also designate their composition.

 Section 5.
 Vacancies.
-The President, with the approval of a majority of the members of the Executive Committee may fill any vacancies.
+The President, with the approval of a majority of the members of the Executive Committee, may fill any vacancies in committees.

 Article VI.
 MEETINGS.